Deploy Infinite Scale on the Hetzner Cloud

 sudo docker compose stop

-• Backup your existing deployment source/configuration and update the deployment sources - if they have been changed, re-apply your configuration settings.
+• Backup your existing deployment source/configuration and update the deployment sources - if they have been changed, reapply your configuration settings.

 sudo docker compose pull